VangelisTsiatouras/VangelisTsiatouras/README.md

 ### 👋 Hi, I'm Vangelis Tsiatouras

 I'm a Software Engineer from Greece who is really passionate about Computer Science.
 Currently, I'm graduate student at M.Sc.
-Data, Information and Knowledge Management @ University of Athens.
+Computer Science - Data, Information and Knowledge Management @ University of Athens.

 ⚡️ I'm experienced on implementing backend RESTful APIs with SQL or noSQL databases.